Telegram vs. WeChat: The Battle of the Super Apps

 Expanding Functionality

-After building the basics, you can:
+After building the basics, you can enhance your mini app using advanced features:

-- Integrate TON for payments.
+- Integrate TON for payments and Web3 functionality.

-- Save user data on a server.
+- Save user data on a server with proper parameter handling.

 - Add animations and advanced logic.